Traffic Ticket Suspension

 21 Years or Older

 Moving violation convictions can result in the suspension or revocation of your Illinois driver’s license by the Secretary of State.
-Illinois drivers 21 years of age or older will face a driver’s license suspension for three (3) moving violation convictions within a twelve-month period.
+Illinois drivers 21 years of age or older will face a driver’s license suspension for three (3) moving violation convictions within one year (any 12 month period).